IndrarajBiswas/DeFi-SaveTogether/docs/project-docs/06_governance_and_security.md

 # Governance and Security

-This document provides a detailed overview of the governance model and security considerations for the Linea Microfinance platform.
+This document provides a detailed overview of the governance model and security considerations for the DIDLab Microfinance platform.

 ## Governance Model